Parasite (2019 film): Plot

-The next day, Mrs Park hosts a house party for Da-song's birthday with the Kim family's assistance.
-Ki-woo enters the bunker with the scholar's rock to find Geun-sae.
-Finding Moon-gwang has died from a concussion she received during the brawl, he is attacked by a deranged Geun-sae.
-He bludgeons his head with the scholar's rock and escapes, leaving Ki-woo lying in a pool of blood at the entrance to the basement.
-Seeking to avenge Moon-gwang, Geun-sae stabs Ki-jung with a kitchen knife in front of the horrified guests.
-Da-song suffers another traumatic seizure upon seeing Geun-sae, and a struggle breaks out until Chung-sook fatally impales Geun-sae with a barbecue skewer.
-While Ki-taek tends to Ki-jung, Mr Park orders Ki-taek to drive Da-song to the hospital.
-In the chaos, Ki-taek, upon seeing Mr Park's disgusted reaction to Geun-sae's odour, angrily kills him with the knife.
-Ki-taek flees, leaving the rest of the Kim family behind.
+The next day, Mrs Park organises an impromptu garden party for Da-song's birthday, with the elder Kims assisting while the younger Kims are invited as guests.
+Ki-woo enters the bunker with his scholar's rock, intending to kill Geun-sae and Moon-gwang.
+Moon-gwang is already dead from injuries sustained in the previous day's brawl; Geun-sae bludgeons Ki-woo with the rock, leaving him unconscious.
+Geun-sae then leaves the bunker and stabs Ki-jung with a kitchen knife in front of horrified party guests.
+Da-song suffers a seizure upon seeing the "ghost" again.
+Chung-sook impales Geun-sae with a barbecue skewer after a struggle.
+While Ki-taek tends to Ki-jung, Mr Park orders him to drive Da-song to the hospital.
+Ki-taek, gradually enraged by the Parks' lack of empathy or awareness of their own privilege, stabs him with Geun-sae's knife and flees.

-Weeks later, Ki-woo is recovering from a brain operation.
-He and Chung-sook are convicted of fraud and put on probation.
-Ki-jung has died from her injuries, and Ki-taek, wanted by the authorities, cannot be found.
-Geun-sae is assumed to be an insane homeless man, and neither his nor Ki-taek's motive for the murders are known.
-Ki-woo spies on the Parks’ home, now occupied by a German family unaware of its history, and sees a message in Morse code from a flickering light.
-Ki-taek, who escaped into the bunker, has buried Moon-gwang in the garden and sends the message every day, hoping Ki-woo will see it.
-Still living in their basement flat with his mother, Ki-woo writes a letter to Ki-taek, vowing to earn enough money to purchase the house and reunite with his dad.
+Weeks later, Ki-woo is recovering from brain surgery, and he and Chung-sook have been convicted of fraud and placed on probation.
+Ki-jung has died from her injuries, and Ki-taek – now a wanted fugitive – has disappeared.
+Geun-sae is presumed to have been a random homeless man, and the motives for the murders remain unsolved.
+Ki-woo spies on the Parks' former home, now owned by a foreign family, and notices a Morse code message in a light visible from outside.
+Ki-taek, hiding in the bunker, has buried Moon-gwang in the garden and sends daily messages, hoping Ki-woo will see them.
+Still living in a semi-basement flat with his mother, Ki-woo writes a letter to Ki-taek, vowing to earn enough money one day to buy the house and free him.